danellisprojects/danellisprojects.github.io/_pages/cv.md

 Interests and Activities
 ======

 I enjoy reading as well as going out and socialising with friends and family, I have a keen passion for travelling and visiting new locations.
-I am an outgoing person who enjoys football, badminton, and motorsports.
+I am an outgoing person who enjoys football, cricket, badminton, and motorsports.
 I am economically, politically and socially aware which allows me to develop my own understanding and interpersonal skills.

 References
 ======